molarmanful/tps/README.md

 timer.avg(5); //find last average of n timer.mean(3); //find last mean of n

+//time deleting
+timer.delete(4); //delete time at specified index in time array timer.resetall(); //delete all times for the event

 //storage
 timer.store(); //store times in local storage (or cookies if no local storage) timer.recall(); //get times from local storage or (cookies if no local storage)